blemli/OptWin/README.md

-## Unattended
+## Unattended Installation

-If you have something better to do while your OS is installed you can use the [Ventoy Autorun Plugin](https://www.ventoy.net/en/doc_inject_autorun.html) to automatically run Optimize-Windows after an unattended Windows Installation.
+If you have something better to do while your OS is installed you can use the [Ventoy Autorun Plugin](https://www.ventoy.net/en/doc_inject_autorun.html) to automatically run *Optimize-Windows* after an unattended Windows Installation.

 Put the [inject_optwin.7z](./inject_optwin.7z) into the *ventoy* folder on your usb-drive.
 Then insert the following into your ventoy.json: